 Each year, we forecast the expected claims cost for the coming 12 months.
 With the number of catastrophes occuring, we need to ensure our rates are sufficient to cover these costs, whilst remaining as competitive as possible.

-There have recently been some significant catastrophe events that have impacted insurance rates.
-Some of these include the recent fires across Australia (CAT195).
-There have also been several hail storms in New South Wales (CAT185) and Queensland (CAT196) that have cause significant damage.
+There have recently been some significant catastrophic events that have impacted insurance rates.
+These catastrophes are occuring more frequently and causing more damage than ever before due to climate change.
 Along with standard inflation, the price of conducting our business is increasing, so we need to incorporate this into our pricing.

 Generally, the cost to rebuild increases anually with inflation.
 This is due to a combination of factors, including rising cost of building materials and labour costs.
 Therefore we have increased your building sum insured to help ensure that you remain edequately covered.